k-canaday/k-canaday.github.io/essays/smart-questions.md

 ---
 layout: essay
 type: essay
-title: How much Power does a Question Hold
+title: How much Power does a Question Hold?
 # All dates must be YYYY-MM-DD format!
 date: 2019-09-12
 labels: